euratom-software/calcam/docs/source/intro_install_setup.rst

 If any of the required imports fail with errors, you will need to fix the relevant Python module installation before Calcam will work (re-installing the relevant module is a good first thing to try).
 If all of the required imports work properly, there could be a bug or issue with Calcam.

-If troubleshooting dependencies or strange / broken behaviour of Calcam, the table below gives some information on known issues with some versions of Calcam's dependencies:
+If troubleshooting dependencies or strange / broken behaviour of Calcam, the table below gives some information on known issues with some versions of Calcam's dependencies.
+You can check which versions OpenCV, VTK and PyQt you are using in the :doc:`gui_settings` interface.

 +---------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | Module / Library    | Versions Tested / comments                                                                                                                                         |